Cadelabs/ornabook/src/Glossary.md

 #### AL
 Ascension Level.

+#### AR
+Ally Request, an ask for becoming allied (friends) in-game.
+This is required for party invites.

 #### ASG
 The T10 Arisen Spiritgarm.
-It usually refers to [the follower](https://playorna.com/codex/followers/arisen-spiritgarm/) rather than [the monster](https://playorna.com/codex/monsters/spiritgarm-732978de/)).
+It usually refers to [the follower](https://playorna.com/codex/followers/arisen-spiritgarm/) rather than [the monster](https://playorna.com/codex/monsters/spiritgarm-732978de/).

 # B
 #### BB